Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     trainer = Trainer(fast_dev_run=7)
     trainer.predict(...)

-This argument is a different from ``limit_{train,val,test,predict}_batches`` because side effects are avoided to reduce the impact to subsequent runs.
-Here are the key differences:
+This argument is different from ``limit_{train,val,test,predict}_batches`` because side effects are avoided to reduce the impact to subsequent runs.
+These are the changes enabled:

 - Sets ``Trainer(max_epochs=1)``.
 - Sets ``Trainer(max_steps=...)`` to 1 or the number passed.